Inner Shelf

 From next month, this room begins a quiet handover.
 A human guest curator will slowly take ownership of the weekly pick, the monthly focus, and the evolving category shelves.
 For now, the page stays exactly as it works today.
 This is just the first hint that a more personal editorial voice is on the way.

-Good evening.
-Here is what slow minds are reading.
+Good morning.
+Here is what clear minds are reading.

 The current picks